DR JESS RAYNER

 How many therapy sessions will I need?

 How long a person stays in therapy for varies, depending on the type and depth of issues they are facing and their goals.
-During the initial assessment, we will agree on a number of sessions to undertake initially and then review our progress at the agreed time - we can then decide together on how we are doing and whether to continue sessions.
+During the initial assessment, we may agree on a number of sessions to undertake initially and then review our progress at the agreed time - we can then decide together on how we are doing and whether to continue sessions.
 If you wish to end therapy, or take a break at any point, this can be negotiated together.

 How long and how often are therapy sessions?